August 23: Today in Royal History

 August 23, 1863 – Birth of Grand Duke George Mikhailovich of Russia, 1st husband of Princess Maria of Greece, born in Bielyi-Kliutsch in the Tiflis Governorate of the Russian Empire, now in the country of Georgia

-The first husband of Princess Maria of Greece who was the daughter of King George I of Greece, Grand Duke George Mikhailovich of Russia was executed in 1919 by the Bolsheviks along with his brother Nicholas and two other Russian Grand Dukes.
-While George did have a military career and served as a General in the Russian Army, he was a passionate coin collector.
-His collections of Russian coins and medals included practically every coin ever used in the Russian Empire and he wrote ten books on coins.
-One of them, Catalogue of Imperial Russian Coins 1725–1891, was reprinted in the United States in 1976 and is still an important reference on the subject.
+The first husband of Princess Maria of Greece, the daughter of King George I of Greece, Grand Duke George Mikhailovich of Russia was executed in 1919 by the Bolsheviks along with his brother Nicholas and two other Russian Grand Dukes.
+George had a military career and served as a General in the Russian Army.
+He was a passionate coin collector and his collections of Russian coins and medals included practically every coin ever used in the Russian Empire.
+George wrote ten books on coins and one of them, Catalogue of Imperial Russian Coins 1725–1891, was reprinted in the United States in 1976 and is still an important reference for coin collectors

 Unofficial Royalty: Grand Duke George Mikhailovich of Russia